-You may apply vapour rub on baby’s feet to provide relief from a cough.
+You may apply vapour rub on the baby’s feet, Chest, back to provide him relief from cough.

 From 10-12 Months

-If your baby is 10 to 12 months of age, any of following may be used as an effective dry cough remedy for child
+If your baby is between 10 and 12 months of age, any of the following can be used as an effective dry cough remedy:

 1. Infused Coconut Oil

 Take 1 betel stem, 3 to 4 basil (tulsi) leaves and 1 pearl onion; warm all these ingredients in half a cup of coconut oil.
 Add a pinch of camphor after turning off the heat.
 Apply this infused oil on your baby’s chest, back and throat.